Wellness Visits and Vaccinations

 Vaccinating your pet is a very important part of keeping your pet healthy.
 Many different types of vaccinations are available and we encourage you to speak to one of our Doctors about which ones are right for your pet.

 While many boarding facilities and day-cares require your pet to have a myriad of vaccinations, the only vaccination required by the State of Maryland is the Rabies vaccine.
-It is also mandatory that a Veterinarian be the one to administer this vaccine where as the others can be administered by Veterinary Technicians, dependant on the protocols of Waugh Chapel Animal Hospital.
+It is also mandatory that a Veterinarian be the one to administer this vaccine where as the others can be administered by Veterinary Technicians, dependent on the protocols of Waugh Chapel Animal Hospital.

 At WCAH, our Nationally Accredited Veterinarians have not only 30+ years of experience, but they also have the medical knowledge to work up, diagnose and support complex medical cases.